davidjb/telstra.mobile/README.rst

 So, now, you have an ``account`` that gives you access to common cellular commands that you'd normally be able to manually perform with USSD.
 A variety of operations are automated, such as balance & expiry checking.

+This library allows auto-detection either without a phone number, being the first available physical modem that responds, or with a phone number, and the modem/account must conform to the given number.

 If you're already got a pre-existing `python-gsmmodem`_ modem instance available to you, then you can re-use this by passing it directly during